Find pages with high organic traffic but low GA4 conversion rate

 Copy this and paste it into Claude, Cursor, or any AI client connected to your GenieSeo MCP URL.

-For my main Search Console property AND its matching GA4 property:
+Combine my main Search Console property with its matching GA4 property:

 1. Compute the site-wide GA4 conversion rate over the last 28 days (organic search channel only): conversions ÷ sessions.